anirudhbs/parking-lot/README.md

 ### slot_number_for_registration_number

-This command takes in a single argument, a registration number, and returns the slot number of the car of the given registration number
+This command takes in a single argument, a registration number, and returns the slot number(s) of the car(s) of the given registration number

+The assumption here is that there is no restriction that registration numbers need not be unique

 ```
 slot_number_for_registration_number KA-05-HH-4567